OJB-Quantum/Critical-Questions/README.md

 A list of terms that can generally be asked or entered into a browser search bar and return useful and critical information in various formats.
 (I compiled this list over a number of years through trial and error and thinking of ways to identify loopholes in reality, to some extent).
 This can be used to inspire a way to ask critical questions in general as well, towards the goal of comprehensive understanding and idea generation.
 Written by Onri Jay Benally, an Indigenous American quantum hardware engineer.

+"While deductive reasoning is my seasoning, it is merely an ingredient" - O.J.B.

 http://www.acgov.org/searchhelp.htm is a nice starting point, but not the end.
 Therefore, the list I created below can be viewed as supplementary.
 Additionally, a careful sequence of searches based on the list can be performed using ethical web scraping libraries if needed, examples provided in here.